-If your kid needs an Android phone, these are the ones we recommend getting
+If your kid needs an Android phone, these are the ones we recommend

 - Disappointing cameras

-With tons of features and specs to go around, the TCL 10L is a compelling Android phone for your kid.

-Best for Small Hands: Palm Phone
+Best for small hands: Palm Phone

 The Palm Phone is one of the most interesting devices we've seen in recent years.
-While it failed to capture the heart and soul of Palm devices of yesteryear, it ended up being a good phone for kids thanks to just how tiny it is.
+While it failed to capture the heart and soul of Palm devices of yesteryear, it ended up being a good phone for kids, thanks to just how tiny it is.

 Smartphones seem to be getting bigger and bigger with every day that passes, and for small kid-sized hands, managing them comfortably isn't always possible.
-The Palm Phone is under four inches tall with a screen size of just 3.3 inches, meaning it's incredibly portable and easy to use by even the tiniest of hands.
-It's also running a customized version of Android, which is much more simplistic than what you'd find on other devices.
+However, the Palm Phone is under four inches tall with a screen size of just 3.3 inches, meaning it's incredibly portable and easy to use by even the tiniest of hands.
+It's also running a customized Android version, which is much more simplistic than what you'd find on other devices.

 On the specs front, the Palm Phone delivers a Snapdragon 435 processor, 3GB of RAM, a 12MP rear camera, 32GB of expandable storage, and an 800 mAh battery.
 You'll get a better specs-to-price ratio with the other phones on this list, but if your kid wants something that's a good fit for their hands, the Palm Phone is worth considering.